William Herbert Allaire Jr.: Early life

 Allaire was born in Pocahontas, Arkansas.
-In 1882, he graduated number thirty-three in a class of thirty-seven from the United States Military Academy.
+In June 1882, he graduated number thirty-three in a class of thirty-seven from the United States Military Academy (USMA) at West Point, New York.
+Among his classmates there at the academy were several men who would, like Allaire himself, eventually attain the rank of brigadier general or higher during their military careers, such as Edward Burr, Lansing H. Beach, Adelbert Cronkhite, John T. Thompson, Charles Treat, Edward A. Millar, Richard W. Young, Benjamin Alvord Jr., George W. McIver, Henry T. Allen, William H. Sage, and Thomas B. Dugan.

 Career

 Allaire was commissioned in the 23rd Infantry and his first two years were spent on the southwestern frontier.
-He was at Fort Wayne and then transferred to Texas from 1890-1893.
+He was at Fort Wayne and then transferred to Texas from 1890 to 1893.
 From 1893-1897 he was an instructor at the United States Military Academy, after which he was appointed Adjutant-General of the District of Columbia National Guard.

 In February 1899 to July 1901, Allaire was sent the Philippines where he commanded a company.
 While there, he earned a Silver Star commendation.

 After arriving back in the United States, he served at Fort McPherson in Georgia and Plattsburg Barracks until April 1903 when he returned to his regiment in the Philippines, where he stayed until December 1904.

 After coming back to the United States a second time, Allaire performed recruiting duty until 1908 when he became military attaché at the American Embassy in Vienna.
 Upon his return in 1911, he served in the office of the Chief of Staff in Washington for a short time before joining the Fourth Infantry at Fort Crook in Nebraska.

 From 1912-1915, Allaire was again in the Philippines.
 In October 1915, he commanded the 16th Infantry, taking over from Omar Bundy, and took part in the Mexican Punitive Expedition, he also took this unit to France in June 1917.
 On August 5, 1917, Allaire became a brigadier general and provost-marshal general of the American Expeditionary Forces, and in June 1918, he was promoted to commanding general of the district of Paris.
 One month later he was sent on special duty with Field Marshal Sir Douglas Haig at the headquarters of the British Expeditionary Force.
 From August to November 1918, he commanded the 166th Infantry Brigade, then was put on special duty in Paris until June 1919 after which he was sent back to the United States.
 He was put on special duty at Governor's Island in New York until his retirement as a colonel on December 15, 1921.